offen/offen/docs/docs/running-offen/configuring-the-application.md

 No default value.

 A Base64 encoded secret that is used for signing cookies and validating URL tokens.
 Ideally, it is of 16 bytes length. __If this is not set, a random value will be created at application startup__.
-This would mean that Offen can serve requests, but __an application restart would invalidate all existing sessions and all pending invitation/password reset emails__.
+This would mean that Offen Fair Web Analytics can serve requests, but __an application restart would invalidate all existing sessions and all pending invitation/password reset emails__.
 If you do not want this behavior, populate this value, which is what we recommend.

 ---